|

 it ends at Kongens Nytorv (The

 Kings Square).
-At Amagertorv the pedestrian
+At Amagertorv the Pedestrian

 street continues by Købmagergade